atmostadam/atmostadam.github.io/seo.md

 - For our real estate small business we also put out ads (free Google Ads Promotions where possible) to calculate our lead conversion.

 # How to backlink
-- Most backlinks that I used had keywords withing the a href element.
-However, one of my partners made the title of a blog post page the keyword with a link directly to that blog post
+- Most backlinks that we used had keywords within the a href element.
+However, one of our partners made the title of a blog post page the keyword with a link directly to that blog post
 - Link with URL Text
     - Social media and directories only allows these type of back links
     - Ex: <a href="https://www.dehumidifierreviews.com">https://www.dehumidifierreviews.com</a>